-It’s this reputation for adventure and great hiking that makes Zion National Park one of my favourite National Parks to visit in the US.
-If you’re a hiker, or even just a lover of great views, this place is probably pretty high up your to-visit list too.
+It’s this reputation for adventure and great hiking that makes Zion National Park one of my favorite National Parks to visit in the US.
+If you’re a hiker or even just a lover of great views, this place is probably pretty high up your to-visit list too.

-Much of Zion National Park is essentially a valley which has been carved out by the deceptively powerful Virgin River over the course of, well, a long time.
-This tiny little river might not look like much when you’re hiking along side it (or even through it – more on that later), but take a second to look around you.
+Much of Zion National Park is essentially a valley that has been carved out by the deceptively powerful Virgin River over the course of, well, a long time.
+This tiny little river might not look like much when you’re hiking alongside it (or even through it – more on that later), but take a second to look around you.

 Like, look up.
 It did that.

 Sheer, red sandstone cliff faces rise straight up out of the valley floor, carved out over thousands of years.
 The sort of steep, dizzying, death awaiting cliffs that make you look up and say “yeah…I could probably hike that”.